Choosing the Right Edge: Your Guide to Blademaster Grinding Wheels

 • Why it wins: It contains a high chromium content, making it aggressive enough for hard carbon steel but refined enough for a perfect finish on standard stainless.

-Frequently Asked Pro-Tips
+Frequently Asked Questions - Pro-Tips

 How often should I dress the wheel?
 Always dress the wheel when changing the Radius of Hollow (RoH) or if you notice the finish becoming dull.